 While in the U.S., David and several Swedish students began praying consistently for Sweden.
 It was during this time that David began to sense God’s will for him to be a missionary.
 His heart is drawn to his home country, where less than 4% of the population attend church.

 Stacy was raised in Atlanta, Georgia.
 After being saved at a young age, she has continually grown in the Lord.
 Stacy has always been actively involved in the church and started contemplating world missions as a result of numerous short missions trips, as well as a year mission trip to Russia.

-Sneeds (Caleb Project): The Sneeds have devoted themselves to missionary work in the Middle East.
+Sneeds: The Sneeds have devoted themselves to missionary work in the Eastern Mediterranean.
 As such, their actual names and other details about their mission are not made public in order to help insure that they are allowed to continue serving in-country there.

 Stocks: The Stocks serve in Southeast Asia.
 The details of their ministry are not made public to insure they might still continue to serve in that region.